 Below is 42 easy composting materials you can use in your compost pile!
-This compost material list is definitely not comprehensive.
-Depending upon your circumstance some of these compost materials should not be used.
-You will need to determine the best items to compost.
+This list is definitely not comprehensive.
+Depending upon your circumstance, some of these compost materials should not be used, such as if you are in an area prone to wildlife.

+Mostly what materials to use will depend upon what you have on hand.
 Some materials will be easier to gather and stockpile than others.
-If you have a lawn and a few trees than grass clippings and leaves will be your go-to compost materials.
-The greater the diversity of compost materials you add to your compost pile the better the final compost quality.
+If you have a lawn and a few trees, then grass clippings and leaves will be your go-to compost materials.
+The greater the diversity of compost materials you add to your compost pile, the better the final compost quality.

 What Can Go in a Compost Pile - Compost Materials